roosto/macos-for-unix-nerds/slides.md

 * See the [project’s home][Homebrew Project website]

 For primers on about the filesystem hierarchy & organization (it’s actually not just chaos).
 See the manual entry for `hier(7)` or the [Wiki article on the Unix filesystem][Unix filesystem: Conventional directory layout]

 ---

-## `defaults write` ##

-Coming back to showing hidden files.
-Maybe you’ve seen these?

-    defaults write com.apple.finder AppleShowAllFiles YES # this is one is gross

-    defaults write com.apple.screencapture location ~/Screenshots

-* These can be found out and about on the web
-* Be wary of them
-    * they get out of date a lot
-    * some are dangerous; e.g., turning off Gatekeeper
-    * some are redundant to GUI settings

-I use [a logging script][log_defaults_writes.bash gist] little technique to record any writes that I make, so that I have some idea of what broke ~~if happen to~~ when I inventitiably I break something.

----